awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.md

 1. For read\-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to overprovision read capacity units\.
 This is especially beneficial for applications that require repeated reads for individual keys\.

 DAX supports server\-side encryption\.
 With encryption at rest, the data persisted by DAX on disk will be encrypted\.
 DAX writes data to disk as part of propagating changes from the primary node to read replicas\.
 For more information, see [DAX Encryption at Rest](DAXEncryptionAtRest.md)\.

+DAX also supports encryption in transit, ensuring that all requests and responses between your application and the cluster are encrypted by transport level security \(TLS\), and connections to the cluster can be authenticated by verification of a cluster x509 certificate\.
+For more information, see [DAX Encryption in Transit](DAXEncryptionInTransit.md)\.

 **Topics**
 + [Use Cases for DAX](#DAX.use-cases)